ytmytm/plus4-tcbm2sd/README.md

 - [LittleSixteen](https://github.com/SukkoPera/LittleSixteen) where I found KiCad expansion port footprint and symbol, also helped me to understand how Plus/4 expansion port works
 - [kicad-lib-arduino](https://github.com/g200kg/kicad-lib-arduino)

 You might be also interested in a cartridge case.
-It should [fit inside this one](https://www.thingiverse.com/thing:6309306) although would require cutting slot for SD card.
+It should [fit inside this one](https://www.thingiverse.com/thing:6309306) although would require cutting a slot for SD card.